 The Northeast Organic Farming Association of Vermont (NOFA-VT), in partnership with the Vermont Department of Libraries and the Vermont Agency of Food and Markets, announces the 10th annual Agricultural Literacy Week, November 18-24, 2019.
 The events of this week-long celebration occur across the state to inform and educate people about the economic and cultural importance of farms in Vermont communities.

-For this year’s Agricultural Literacy Week, NOFA-VT is proud to present “Celebrating Our Culinary Traditions.”
-The theme focuses on the seasonal delight brought to the table by our local field.
-Four main events at libraries around the state will feature Vermont cookbook authors and offer a taste of prepared foods made from local, seasonal ingredients.
+For last year’s Agricultural Literacy Week, NOFA-VT proudly presented “Celebrating Our Culinary Traditions.”
+The theme focused on the seasonal delight brought to the table by our local field.
+Four main events at libraries around the state featured Vermont cookbook authors and offered a taste of prepared foods made from local, seasonal ingredients.

 Manchester Library: Manchester